Desperate for loot boxes? Strapped for time? Look no further.

 Here’s how to level as fast as humanly possible in Overwatch.

 Play with friends

-If you have the option, you should always consider playing with your friends.
-You get a 20-percent group bonus at the end of each game, no matter how many friends you play it.
-That’s a great deal of XP—and it adds up—so find a group and start grinding.
+If you have the option, you should always play with your friends.
+You get a 20-percent group bonus at the end of each game, no matter how many friends you play with.
+That’s a great deal of XP, so find a group and start grinding.

 Queue up for ranked

-You’re welcome to queue up for quickplay, arcade, or ranked, but the latter will likely grant you the most XP.
-If competitive play isn’t your style, though, and the stresses and anxieties of laddering don’t sit comfortably with you, there’s absolutely nothing wrong with quickplay.
+You’re welcome to queue up for quickplay, arcade, or ranked, but the latter will almost certainly grant you the most XP.
+If competitive isn’t your style, and the stresses and anxieties of laddering don’t sit comfortably with you, there’s absolutely nothing wrong with quickplay.
 But the longer the match, the more XP you’ll get, meaning ranked games will benefit you the most.

 Being good (or at least half-decent) at Overwatch makes a difference.
 If you’re consistently racking up medals and winning game after game, you’ll be drowning in XP.
-You’re awarded 150 XP for a gold medal, 100 XP for a silver, and 50 XP for a bronze.
-But, you’ll only be awarded for your best medal, so make sure to aim for at least one gold medal per game.
+You’re awarded 150 XP for a gold medal, 100 XP for silver, and 50 XP for a bronze.
+But you’ll only be awarded for your best medal, so make sure to aim for at least one gold medal per game.
 Even if you’re new to the game, or you’re just plain bad, it shouldn’t stop you from going for gold.
-You can always try playing support or tank if damage isn’t your forte.
-There’s plenty of medals to go around.
+You can always play support or tank if damage isn’t your forte.
+There are plenty of medals to go around.